vzurauskas/accounts-transfers/README.md

 3. Paste https://raw.githubusercontent.com/vzurauskas/accounts-transfers/master/swagger.yaml

 # Build and run
 mvn clean install
 mvn exec:java

+This will start the server on port 8080 and the root URI will be http://localhost:8080